VA Sleep Apnea Ratings: 2025 Proposed Changes (and Current Rules)

 VA Sleep Apnea Rating Changes in 2025

-Sleep apnea is one of the most commonly claimed disabilities among veterans, and in 2025, significant changes are coming to the way the Department of Veterans Affairs (VA) rates this condition.
+Sleep apnea is one of the most commonly claimed disabilities among veterans, and in 2025, the Department of Veterans Affairs (VA) proposed significant changes to the way it rates this condition.
 Many veterans rely on their VA disability ratings for financial support, and these changes may impact future claims.
-Below, we will break down the current rating system, explain the VA sleep apnea rating changes in 2025 and provide guidance noted by accredited VA attorney Rebecca Deming of ProVet Legal on how veterans can protect their benefits.

 YouTube video